 Fill your feed with influencers who inspire you and make you want to move forward from your body insecurities.

 Unfollow any accounts that fill your head with negative self-talk.
 Moms are amazing, and you’re no different.
-Fill your feed with influencers who inspire you and make you want to move forward from your body insecurities.
+Fill your feed with accounts that inspire you and make you want to move forward from your body’s insecurities.

 Another tactic would be to get away from social media altogether.
-Do something more productive than scrolling, like listening to a podcast.
+Do something more productive than scrolling, like listening to a podcast or listening to an audiobook.

 4. Live in the moment

-Socializing with other adults and getting out in public is an essential component of self-care for new moms.
+Socializing with other adults and getting out in public are essential components of self-care for new moms.
 Spending time out of your home with friends and loved ones will go a long way toward improving your mental health.

 It can be difficult at first to learn how to time feedings and naps so you can get away for a while, but for many moms, that isn’t the most troublesome hurdle.